How-To Creole

 1. How to introduce yourself to someone

-2. How to ask someone to introduce himself
+2. How to ask someone to introduce themselves

-3. How to introduce someone else to others
+3. How to introduce someone else to other people

 How to Introduce Yourself to Someone

 • 3.
-To tell someone what you are, say Mwen se yon and then say what your role, job or assignment is.
+To tell someone what you do, say Mwen se yon, and then say your job, role, or profession.

 Introducing yourself to someone in Haitian Creole